 Focus: Retinal cell models, ocular melanin pigment, eye targeting peptides (vehicles for ocular drugs and diagnostic agents).

 Skills: Cell culture (cell lines, primary cell cultures, and stable cell lines), molecular biology, gene delivery, cell imaging.

 Focus: The role of oxidative stress and autophagy in AMD.

 Skills: Cell culture, western blot, immunocytochemistry, cell models of AMD, qPCR, SNP analytics, data analysis.

-Focus: EMT markers in relation to AMD, website maintenance.
+Focus: EMT markers in relation to AMD, website maintenance and other IT duties.

 Skills: Western blot, ELISA, data analysis.